Board Attributes – Commitment – Biases And Derailers

 This mini-series, Genius is addressing the three “Board Attributes” topics of Competence, Commitment, and Character.

-To keep reading easy, Commitment has been split into two Articles – The Person & their Engagement, Derailers.
+To keep reading easy, Commitment has been split into two Articles – The Person & their Engagement and Derailers (this article).

 Board Attributes addresses, within the physical people appointed to the Board, their collective personalities and how these factors impact on Board effectiveness.